huydoan1908/comic-website/README.md

 - `/admin/login` - Admin login
 - `/admin/comics/new` - Create new comic
 - `/admin/comics/[id]` - Edit comic and manage chapters

+### Admin Features Guide

+#### Moving Chapters Between Comics

+The move chapter feature allows administrators to transfer chapters from one comic to another:

+1. **Access**: Navigate to the comic management page (`/admin/comics/[id]`)
+2. **Initiate Move**: Click the "Move" button next to any chapter
+3. **Select Target**: Choose the destination comic from the modal
+4. **Confirm**: Confirm the move operation
+5. **Automatic Renumbering**: The chapter will be assigned the next available chapter number in the target comic

+**Technical Details:**
+- Uses Firestore transactions to ensure data consistency
+- Updates timestamps on both source and target comics
+- Maintains all chapter data including images and metadata
+- Provides detailed error handling and user feedback

 ## Development